Killing Our Way To Paradise

 The Reframe is me, A.R.
 Moxon, an independent writer.
 Some readers voluntarily support my work with a paid subscription.
 They pay what they want—more than the nothing they have to pay.
 It really helps.

 Marcellus Williams had been convicted of a murder, so he was guilty in the eyes of the state, and for that crime the state insisted that it was justified in murdering him.
 In the eyes of almost everyone else, including the prosecutor and the victim's family, he was innocent of the crime, for the very good reason that he appears to have not done it.
 We killed him anyway.
 It was done to somebody whose life very clearly was deemed to not matter, and demonstrating that Marcellus Williams' life didn't matter appeared to very much be the point of the execution.
-Demonstrating that people whose lives do matter have the power and the authority to kill him while still being thought of as just appears to have been very much the point, too.
+Demonstrating that people whose lives do matter have the power and the authority to kill the innocent while still being thought of as being just appears to have been very much the point, too.

 I am guessing some of you don't like my use of "we" very much.
 I sympathize.
-I don't like it much, either, even if it find it necessary, but also I want to define the term, because it's important to be careful when we talk about collective responsibility and collective blame.
+I don't like it much, either, even if I it find it necessary, but also I want to define the term, because it's important to be careful when we talk about collective responsibility and collective blame.
 Punishment-oriented people are always eager to dole out collective punishment, a punishment which you may have noticed always falls most on those least responsible and least on those most responsible, so we must be cautious when we talk about collective responsibility, and you may with very good reason bridle that I say "we" killed an innocent man.

 Nevertheless, if you live in the United States, the lynching of Marcellus Williams was done on our behalf, you and me, if we are people whose lives are deemed to matter by the supremacist institutions that carried out the process.
 So maybe, if you are reading this, it truly wasn't done on your behalf.
 Maybe you're one whose life is also deemed not to matter by this supremacist society.
 If so, please feel free to read along, but today I'm talking to the us on whose behalf it was done.
 There are a lot of us, and many of us may have opposed killing Marcellus Williams specifically, but still feel that the systems and institutions that murdered him on our behalf make us all safer.

 Speaking of those systems and institutions, Missouri governor Mike Parson, who resembles a demonic bunny rabbit, refused to grant a stay of execution, even though he could easily have done so, even though he's not opposed to pardoning people even when they're actually guilty of their crimes.
 He pardoned Patricia and Mark McCloskey, those two boomers in golf clothes who went out to illegally point their weapons (or maybe it's to point their illegal weapons?) at peaceful protesters against racist police brutality back in 2020.
 The governor appears to have been making two points with the McCloskey pardon.
-The first point was to reinforce the popular belief among white people that if white people with property feel that they or their property is threatened, then they are threatened, in a way that overrides questions of whether or not they are actually threatened, and any real violence or real threat white people want to offer as a response to this imaginary threat should override the both the facts and the law, and should be deemed to have created safety and life even if it created danger and death.
+The first point was to reinforce the popular belief among white people that if white people with property feel that they or their property is threatened, then they are threatened, in a way that overrides questions of whether or not they are actually threatened, and any real violence or real threat white people want to offer as a response to this imaginary threat should override both the facts and the law, and should be deemed to have created safety and life even if it created danger and death.
 The second point seems to have been to safeguard the belief that killing people who don't matter is just in and of itself.
 I wonder: Do the McCloskeys feel they are heroes?
 Do they feel that their heroism is a portion of their exclusive property that was threatened?

 On the matter of Marcellus Williams, the Supreme Court broke, as it usually does, along the lines of judges who have and judges who have not been bribed by theocratic billionaires, with the bribed majority siding with state murder, as they very reliably do.
 We must admit, though, that the bribed judges probably would have sided with the killing even without the bribes.
 You don't get to the point where theocratic billionaires are bribing you unless you're already on board with the overall killing project.